google/cyanobyte/docs/content/docs/Toolchain/codegen.md

   How to generate code from an IR and template
 ---

+See [releases](https://github.com/google/cyanobyte/releases) for a detailed list of package releases and changelogs.

 Here's an example from the project source code:

 `python3 src/codegen.py -t templates/doc.md -o ./build peripherals/Mcp4725.yaml`